 “As a result, looking at all types of households together produces a clear pattern of declining consumption, as reported in other studies.
 But the results suggest that the decline most likely reflects wealth and health constraints as opposed to true preferences.”

 Estimating your expenses and consumption patterns in retirement is an important part of the planning process.
 Research shows that average retired households see their spending fall between 0.75% and 0.80% each year in retirement.
 However, how much your spending will decline in retirement is often linked to your level of wealth and physical health.
 Those who remain in good health and have more wealth typically don’t adjust their spending as sharply as those who are less healthy and/or have less money.

 - SmartAsset’s retirement calculator can help you determine how much your nest egg will be worth by the time you stop working.
 Meanwhile, our Social Security Calculator can help you estimate how much your government benefits will be.
 Remember, the longer you delay your benefits the more they will be worth, maxing out at age 70.

 - A financial advisor can help you plan for retirement and decide when is the best time to start claiming Social Security.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.